evervault/evervault-node/README.md

 ### Outbound Relay

-You may configure the SDK to automatically route all outbound HTTPS traffic through [Relay](https://docs.evervault.com/product/relay) by setting `relay` to `true` in the initialization options.
+You may configure the SDK to automatically route all outbound HTTPS requests through [Relay](https://docs.evervault.com/product/relay) by setting `relay` to `true` in the initialization options.

 ```javascript
 const evervaultClient = new Evervault('<API-KEY>', { relay: true });